CrociDB/artsite/content/photography/index.md

 ---
-title: "Gallery"
+title: "Photos"
 images:
-    - "*.jpg"
+    - "photos/*.jpg"
 ---

 Here are some of my photos.
-I usually take a camera with me whenever I go, so I can photograph just about anything I think can be nice.
+I usually take a camera with me wherever I go, so I can photograph just about anything I think can be nice.

 For the last few years, I've been playing more with analog.
 Got myself into the rabbit hole of old analog cameras and bought a few 35mm SLRs, rangefinders and point-and-shoots and a couple medium formats too.
 I did some development, but only black and white.